-- A. Submit an "Early Graduation Request" form at least one year prior to the requested graduation date. - B. Complete at least 30 all the required credits of courses from the IGCGES curriculum by the time of graduation and obtain a GPA of 3.8 or higher. - C. Complete all the requirements and have M.A. thesis evaluated as "excellent (A)."
+- A. Submit an "Early Graduation Request" form at least one year prior to the requested graduation date. - B. Complete the required 30 credits of courses from the IGCGES curriculum by the time of graduation and obtain a GPA of 3.8 or higher. - C. Complete all the requirements and have M.A. thesis evaluated as "excellent (A)."